elmtree-askmo/cloudcannon-app/content/learn/sociology/how-have-agricultural-techniques-and-practices-evolved-and-what-social-and-spatial-changes-have-they-prompted.md

     subject: Sociology
     url: /learn/sociology/questions/what-role-do-multinational-corporations-play-in-the-interdependency-of-global-trade-and-economic-integration
 related_article2:
-    id: 163860
+    id: 163862
     title: >-
-        What are the key characteristics of capitalism, and how does it influence global markets?
+        What are the main perspectives on globalization, and how do they describe the interconnectedness of global markets?
     subject: Sociology
-    url: /learn/sociology/questions/what-are-the-key-characteristics-of-capitalism-and-how-does-it-influence-global-markets
+    url: /learn/sociology/questions/what-are-the-main-perspectives-on-globalization-and-how-do-they-describe-the-interconnectedness-of-global-markets
 related_article3:
-    id: 163871
+    id: 163864
     title: >-
-        How has globalization impacted economic disparities and poverty levels worldwide?
+        What role do multinational corporations play in the interdependency of global trade and economic integration?
-    subject: Sociology
+    subject: Economics
-    url: /learn/sociology/questions/how-has-globalization-impacted-economic-disparities-and-poverty-levels-worldwide
+    url: /learn/economics/questions/what-role-do-multinational-corporations-play-in-the-interdependency-of-global-trade-and-economic-integration
 related_article4:
-    id: 163870
+    id: 163864
     title: >-
-        What role do multinational corporations play in the emergence of global markets and economic integration?
+        What role do multinational corporations play in the interdependency of global trade and economic integration?
     subject: Sociology
-    url: /learn/sociology/questions/what-role-do-multinational-corporations-play-in-the-emergence-of-global-markets-and-economic-integration
+    url: /learn/sociology/questions/what-role-do-multinational-corporations-play-in-the-interdependency-of-global-trade-and-economic-integration
 related_article5:
-    id: 163869
+    id: 163872
     title: >-
-        How do military and economic influences contribute to the control of territory and resources in political economy?
+        What are the main arguments of anti-globalization movements regarding cultural erosion and sovereignty?
     subject: Sociology
-    url: /learn/sociology/questions/how-do-military-and-economic-influences-contribute-to-the-control-of-territory-and-resources-in-political-economy
+    url: /learn/sociology/questions/what-are-the-main-arguments-of-antiglobalization-movements-regarding-cultural-erosion-and-sovereignty
 ---

 &nbsp;